Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Introduction

 \section{Introduction}

-Nonnegative matrix factorization (NMF) has proven to be an effective and extensible method for time-frequency-based audio analysis and source separation.
-We show how to guide NMF to identify discrete sound sources by providing cues in the form of potentially noisy direction of arrival (DOA) estimates for each time-frequency bin.
-We do so by forming a (potentially sparse) frequency $\times$ time $\times$ direction tensor $X$ indicating the distribution of energy in the soundscape and fitting it by finding $B$, $W$, and $H$ in a factorization of the form
+Nonnegative matrix factorization (NMF) has proven to be an effective method for audio source separation \cite{rs:lvdsscss}.
+We guide NMF to identify discrete sources by providing cues: direction of arrival (DOA) estimates computed from a microphone array for each time-frequency bin.
+We form a (potentially sparse) frequency $\times$ time $\times$ direction tensor $X$ indicating the distribution of energy in the soundscape and jointly solve for all the sources by finding tensors $B$ (direction distribution per source), $W$ (spectral dictionary per source), and $H$ (time activations per dictionary element) to fit

-where $s$ and $z$ index sources and subcomponents thereof.
-Advantages of our approach include: \begin{itemize} \item Perceived separation quality -- much better than traditional NMF; \item No supervision -- clean training data for individual sources is not needed; \item Minimal overhead -- computational resources on the same order as traditional NMF; \item Suitability for small arrays -- usable DOA estimates can be obtained from arrays much smaller than typical sound wavelengths, where beamforming techniques do not apply. \end{itemize}
+where $s$ and $z$ index sources and dictionary subcomponents thereof.
+The crucial fact that $B$ does not depend on $z$ forces the portions of the spectrogram explained by the dictionary for a given source to be collocated in space: if $B$ depended on $z$ in addition to $s$ like $W$ and $H$ do, then we could swap dictionary components between sources without affecting the sum and the model would have no power to isolate and separate cohesive sources of sound.
+Advantages of our approach include: \begin{itemize} \item Perceived separation quality -- better than NMF; \item No supervision -- no clean audio examples needed; \item Low overhead -- computation on the same order as NMF; \item Suitability for small arrays -- usable DOA estimates can be obtained from arrays which are much smaller than the wavelengths of audible sounds and for which beamforming fails.
+We have tested this on millimeter-scale arrays; see Section~\ref{sec:experiments}. \end{itemize}

+We focus on small arrays to enable applications where industrial design constraints make it expensive to bring distant signals together for processing.
+Closer microphones make more integration possible, lowering cost and allowing for devices like smart watches whose sizes limit spacing.
+In real world use cases training data is often not available, especially for interferers, hence the desire for an unsupervised approach.
+In the end the perceived quality is better than the supervised version with longer but reasonable running time.

+Previous work does not address the close microphone case; the conventional wisdom is that microphones separated by much less than the half wavelength required for beamforming provide no usable directional information.
+Linear unmixing methods like ICA \cite{s:bscmfd} fail because close spacing makes the mixing matrices ill-conditioned.
+DUET \cite{yr:bssmtfm} does not apply because there are essentially no amplitude differences between the microphone signals at this scale; a phase-only version relies too heavily on mixture-corrupted phase values and gives poor quality.
+Our method achieves good quality with necessarily poor direction information by enforcing the extra structure of an NMF decomposition for each source.
+NMF and variants are common for audio source separation, but here we extend them to solve a problem previously assumed hopeless.

 Several approaches to extending NMF-like techniques to multichannel audio appear in the literature.
 FitzGerald, Cranitch, and Coyle apply a form of nonnegative tensor factorization (NTF) to the frequency $\times$ times $\times$ number of channels tensor produced by stacking the spectrograms for all channels \cite{fcc:ntfsss}.
 This approach has two drawbacks.
 First, each dictionary element in the decomposition has its own gain to each channel, so a post-NTF clustering phase is needed to group dictionary elements into sources.
 Second, it relies on level differences between channels to distinguish sources, so it only applies to widely spaced microphones or artificial mixtures.